easyCZ/IVR-CW2/README.md

 vleft = 12 - abs(vright);
 ```

-Finally, the motor speeds of the Kephera robot are updates:
+Finally, the motor speeds of the Kephera robot are updated:

 ```
 wb_differential_wheels_set_speed(vleft, vright);
 ```

 ## 2.3 Obstacle Avoidance

-Obstacle avoidance requires the PID results to be overridden as PID is not suitable for obstacle avoidance.
+Obstacle avoidance requires the PI results to be overridden as PI is not suitable for obstacle avoidance.
 When avoiding an obstacle, the controller switches into a `turning` mode where it will rotate on the spot to the left until the sensor readings indicate that a turn has been made and it is okay to switch back to line following mode.
 In the implementation, this is done with nested if statements.

 ### 2.3.1 Detecting obstacles

 In order to detect an obstacle in front of the robot, we use two sensors located at the front of the robot.
-If an obstacle closer to a threshold is detected, the robot switches into *turn* mode, indicated by `is_turning` flag, and begins rotating left on the spot.
+If an obstacle closer to a threshold is detected, the robot switches into a *turn* mode, indicated by the `is_turning` flag, and begins rotating left on the spot.

 ```
 if sensor_values(4) > 670 & sensor_values(3) > 670